 - At one point, Doom Patrol member Fever ran into the Purple Purposeless, a superhero who has made it his mission to refuse help to anyone in need.
 His origin involves serving in Vietnam and receiving hay fever from Agent Orange exposure.

 - The eponymous protagonist of Rat-Man is an almost totally useless cretin and coward, whose attempts at being a superhero tend to end with his total humiliation.
 Keyword: almost.
 Once in a while he'll pull something worth of actual superheroes, like jumping on the head of a Shadow-possessed villain while being forced on an electric wheelchair (apparently there's the right sequence of commands for that) or summoning freakin' Chuck Norris on a killer robot designed specifically to kill superheroes.
+Also, Valker treats him with (grudging) respect since he managed to be the only superhero Genre Savvy enough to survive a hostile encounter with him: most heroes think he won't shoot or that they can catch bullets with their hands and get killed, but Rat-Man stole his gun.

 - The Trapster, despite being a recurring member of the Frightful Four, he is considered a laughing stock by everyone.
 It all started when he first named himself Paste-Pot-Pete.
 Breaking in Four Freedoms Plaza in the absence of the Fantastic Four, he got easily captured by their receptionist.